 This course includes the study of real numbers, equations including rational and radical expressions, relations and systems and how they are used in mathematical modeling.
 The second semester of Algebra 2 will include the study of complex numbers, polynomials and rational functions, an introduction to statistics and probability, as well as connections with geometry, physics, chemistry, business, and consumer problems.
-Near the end of the school year, students will take the Standards of Learning (SOL) Algebra II test if needed for graduation.
+Students will take the Standards of Learning (SOL) Algebra II test if needed for graduation.